appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/appcircle-cli.md

 #### Get the subdomains from the Appcircle server for any type of configuration

-To get the `api` and the `auth` URL, you can login to the Appcircle server and follow the steps below:
+To get the `api` and the `auth` URL, you should login to the Appcircle server and follow the steps below:

 - Change the directory on the Appcircle server.